 The oranges in Portugal were once very expensive and a symbol of extravagance.
 The renowned French playwright Molière mentioned such status in his famous play The Miser.
 This is easy to understand since Portuguese oranges are irresistibly sweet and juicy.

 You can find various orange fruits in Portugal when traveling here.
 The best tip to get around these orange trees and choose the best ones for you is to ask the locals.

 Season: Oranges are harvested in many seasons.
 But you can find the most delicious Newhall oranges from late autumn (November).

 Healthy benefits: In oranges, you can find nutrients like vitamin C, folate, and calcium.

 How to eat: Cut the oranges in wedges and enjoy them fresh.
 This fruit is also great for making juice.

 This is what it feels like walking through an orange farm in Portugal.

 Kiwi fruits in Portugal are actually sweeter compared to those grown in other countries, thanks to the Iberian country’s climate and soil conditions.
 Plus, people here in Portugal pick kiwis later in the harvest season, making them more ripe and sweet.

 It is also amazing how quickly the Portuguese adopted this fruit and made it the most widely produced and consumed fruit in the country.
 Among European countries, Portugal ranks 4th in terms of kiwi production.

 Hayward is the most popular type of kiwi in Portugal, making its debut in the 1980s.
-It is neither too soft nor too firm, and the taste displays the right acidity with a bit of sweetness.
-With these characteristics, Portuguese kiwi fruits have plenty of applications for your daily meals.
+Since then, locals have made various daily meals with kiwi.
+It’s because this fruit is neither too soft nor too firm, and the taste displays the right acidity with a bit of sweetness.

 Season: Kiwi fruits are available from October to May.